spacetelescope/STScI-STIPS/docs/installation.rst

 * `Pandeia`: Exposure time calculator.
 * `WebbPSF`: James Webb and WFIRST PSF calculator.
 * `astropy`: STIPS uses astropy in order to

-	* read and write FITS files
+	- Read and write FITS files
-	* read and write ASCII tables (specifically in the IPAC format)
+	- Read and write ASCII tables (specifically in the IPAC format)
-	* generate Sersic profile models (if any are in the generated scene)
+	- Generate Sersic profile models (if any are in the generated scene)

 * `esutil`: Used for retrieving data from sqlite databases in the form of numpy arrays
 * `montage_wrapper`: STIPS uses montage to generate mosaics.
 It is only imported if STIPS is asked to generate a multi-detector image.